zhangxmlab/zhangxmlab.github.io/_pages/home.md

 ---
 **Recent Progresses**
-* Our research paper, entitled “Identifying regional eco-environment quality and its influencing factors: A case study of an ecological civilization pilot zone in China”, has been published in _Journal of Cleaner Production_.
+* Our research paper, entitled “Spatiotemporal evolution and multi-scale coupling effects of land-use carbon emissions and ecological environmental quality”, has been published in _Science of the Total Environment_.
 Congratulations to all the authors!
-* Our research paper, entitled “Landscape ecological risk assessment in the Dongjiangyuan region, China, from 1985 to 2020 using geospatial techniques”, has been published in _Geomatics, Natural Hazards and Risk_.
+* Our research paper, entitled “Identifying regional eco-environment quality and its influencing factors: A case study of an ecological civilization pilot zone in China”, has been published in _Journal of Cleaner Production_.
 Congratulations to all the authors!